Rogue Trader Sniper Build Guide (Operative, Patch 1.6)

 Three pieces do the heavy lifting.

-Hunt Down the Prey is the Bounty Hunter marking ability. entity:hunt-down-the-prey tags up to three targets as Prey at once.
+Hunt Down the Prey is the Bounty Hunter marking ability.
+It tags up to three targets as Prey at once.
 Marked enemies become the focus of your kit: your hunting talents key off the Prey condition, and the next piece pays off across all of them.

-Piercing Shot is the payoff. entity:piercing-shot fires with 100% over-penetration and lands a guaranteed crit against any target flagged as Prey.
+Piercing Shot is the payoff.
+It fires with 100% over-penetration and lands a guaranteed crit against any target flagged as Prey.
 Over-penetration means the round does not stop at the first body.
 It punches through and carries its damage into whatever stands behind.
 Mark three enemies, line them up, and one trigger pull spreads a guaranteed-crit, fully-penetrating hit across the whole group.
 The Analyse Enemies stacks you built earlier ride along for the multiplier.

-The sequence in practice: Analyse the target to load the multiplier, mark your Prey with Hunt Down the Prey, position so the marks sit in a line, then fire Piercing Shot.
+The sequence in practice: analyse the target to load the multiplier, mark your Prey with Hunt Down the Prey, position so the marks sit in a line, then fire Piercing Shot.
 One action deletes a priority enemy and badly wounds everything behind them.

 Stat priority